szabgab/rust.code-maven.com/pages/rust-vs-cpp.md

 * [Rust](https://github.com/topics/rust) has 54,558 public repositories
 * [C++](https://github.com/topics/cpp) has 67,312

-One has to be carefull with these numbers as these are based on manual tagging of repositories by the project owner.
+One has to be careful with these numbers as these are based on manual tagging of repositories by the project owner.

 ## 3rd party (Open Source) libraries